greenelab/czi-seed-rfa/manuscript.md

 low-dimensional methods by enhancing software and training opportunities.

 *The first goal of our base enabling technology work* is to develop techniques that learn interpretable biologically-aligned representations.
-Our Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig) robustly infers a low-dimensional representation of perturbation [@wkhRfjyx,@1GkdWBzqU] and time course [@uInnOMwX,@1DZRsfkoC] data, leading to the winning solution in the HPN DREAM8 challenge [@qpg6x7P4].
+We consider both linear and non-linear techniques.
+For linear techiques, we rely on our Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig).
+This technique has been established as learning biologically relevant features in numerous contexts and data modalities [@wkhRfjyx,@1GkdWBzqU,@uInnOMwX,@1DZRsfkoC,@6i1NIkNx], including notably the HPN DREAM8 challenge [@qpg6x7P4].
-Extending this method to single cell data simultaneously distinguishes cellular identity, dynamic trajectories, and cell state in the developing mouse retina [@6i1NIkNx].
 This method includes an uncertainty estimate that can be readily modified to account for measurement-specific technical variation [@5Cj8i4Xu], which supports this seed network.
 As increasing spatial data becomes available, we will extend these techniques to incorporate this additional source of information.

-Neural networks, which may consist of multiple layers, provide a complementary path to low-dimensional representations.
-These can learn a non-linear mapping into the low-dimensional space.
-We have previously worked with such methods [@5CsWRjfp] (PI Greene).
-However, because so many groups are working in this area (see [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH] among many others), we don't propose specific work in this area.
-We plan to continue to use and rigorously evaluate these methods and to incorporate the best performing methods into search and transformation approaches.
+For non-linear mapping techniques, neural networks with multiple layers, provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene).
+We note that many groups are working in this area for both linear and non-linear techniques (see as some examples [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH,@1GR3FIJMG,@GC2u23Xj,@OekvE5up] among many others).
+We plan to continue to use and rigorously evaluate these methods.
+We will develop generalizable
+techniques to incorporate accurate error models and spatial distributions for these low dimensional representations, and incorporate the best performing methods into search and transformation approaches.
 In the event that it becomes clear that these methods must be adapted, we are well positioned to address such needs.
 The latent space team from the HCA collaborative networks